darlandieterich/vuejs-page-header/README.md

 # VueJs Page Header
-This is a component page header for Vue
+This is a component page header for VueJs

 ## How import?
 ```